RetroBloxxer/retrobloxxer.github.io/content/licensing/index.md

 this page shows the requirements for licensing in courtesy of my content.

 ## site licensing
-you can use the github code to modify the site to your liking and you agree to NOT impersonate me in any way.
+the readme on the github is a joke, you can use the github code to modify the site to your liking and you agree to NOT impersonate me in any way.

 ## content licensing
 reuploading is NOT allowed in any way due to copyright unless permission from me is given.